 What is the no-contact rule?
 Well, the stages of no-contact demand that you cut off all exposure and association with your ex in your life.
 Yes, everything.
 No calls, no messages, no ‘accidentally’ bumping into them, no endless checking on their social media, no reading old letters, and no wishing them on birthdays or anniversaries.
 You also make sure you remove every sign of your ex from your life.
 This could mean giving away all gifts and not revisiting places with a lot of joint memories.

-These no-contact rule stages may sound harsh but they are some of the best ways to recover from heartbreak and get your life back on track.
+These no-contact rule stages may sound harsh but it is one of the best ways to get over someone and get your life back on track.
 And hey, if your ex keeps calling after you’ve cut them off, the ball is now firmly in your court and YOU get to call the shots.
 What could be more empowering than that?

 A Rundown On The No-Contact Rule Stages